hinto-janai/monero-bash/README.md

 * XMRig - `https://github.com/xmrig/xmrig`
 * P2Pool - `https://github.com/SChernykh/p2pool`

-The latest packages are always downloaded through the GitHub API.
-If the API fails for whatever reason, monero-bash will attempt to find a download link by HTML filtering the package's `/releases/latest/` GitHub page.
+The latest packages are downloaded through the GitHub API.
+If the API fails, monero-bash will attempt to find a download link by HTML filtering the package's `/releases/latest/` GitHub page.

 Hashes for Monero are found here: `https://www.getmonero.org/downloads/hashes.txt`